Justin-Sawyer/recipes-and-deliveries/README.md

 ## Recipe Box to Recipe relationship

-The developer is not sure whether it would be possible to achieve this, but the developer would like to autmate the process that creates a relationship between these two models.
+The developer is not sure whether it would be possible to achieve this, but the developer would like to automate the process that creates a relationship between these two models.
 Ideally, the flow would be as follows:

 1. User adds recipe
 2. At vote threshold being reached, the regular process of alerting the user happens (for the user's discount)